brevzin/cpp_proposals/3032_less_transient_allocation/less-transient-allocation.md

 Thank you to Peter Dimov for being Peter Dimov and coming up with all of these examples.

+Thank you to Hubert Tong for noticing that the wording was wrong and Richard Smith for helping to fix it.

 ---
 references:
   - id: P2747R1